-SyMC Tool.
-We use an initial prototype of our SyMC tool to automatically execute Steps 1-3 of the proposed methodology of Figure 4.
+We use an initial prototype of our SyMC tool to automatically execute Steps 1-3 of the proposed methodology in Figure 4.
 The tool is implemented in Python, and the source code is available on github [13].

 The implementation of the tool is divided into different modules.
-The module that automates Step 1 of the proposed methodology provides complete automation for the following features: i) determining the fundamental sample time for the discrete-time and hybrid Simulink models, ii) the generation of the path that describes the evolution of signals until the predefined bound k specified in the configuration file, and iii) calculation of the size of reachability diameter (CT) for linear compositions.
-In the current version of the SyMC tool, we assume a simplified Simulink model created based on the real one, which contains the same information as the original one, however, the information is structured in JavaScript Object Notation (JSON) format, such that the model can be parsed with minimal effort.
-The second module that implements Step 2 determines the block type automatically, and instantiates the corresponding blockRoutine().
-As output, it creates an SMT-LIB script that represents the analysis model.
-The current implementation supports all the types of the BBW model.
-The third module that implements Step 3 analyzes the SMT-LIB script by calling the Z3 solver engine via the provided Python API (Z3Py).
+The module that automates Step 1 of the proposed methodology provides complete automation for the following features: i) determining the fundamental sample time for the discrete-time and hybrid Simulink models, ii) the generation of the path that describes the evolution of the signals until the predefined bound k, which is specified in the configuration file, and iii) calculation the size of reachability diameter (CT) for linear compositions.
+In the current version of the SyMC tool we assume a simplified Simulink model created based on real one.
+The simplified model file contains the same information as the original one, however, the information is structured in JavaScript Object Notation (JSON) format such that the model can be parsed with minimal effort.
+It is important to note that this is due to purely technical reasons (lack of developers) and does not affect the proposed methodology in any way.
+During Step 2, the tool automatically determines the block type and instantiates the corresponding blockRoutine().
+It is important to notice that the implementation of this module is inherently incomplete, as it is not feasible with the available resources to encode all the Simulink supported block types blockRoutines().
+Nevertheless, for the purpose of analyzing the BBW model, all of the relevant blockRoutines() have been encoded and the transformation of the atomic blocks is fully automated.
+Lastly, during this step, the encoding of the invariance properties is added to the generated reachable state space.